Powerful derecho leaves path of devastation across Midwest

-IOWA CITY, Iowa (AP) — A rare wind storm with power similar to an inland hurricane swept across the Midwest on Monday, blowing over trees, flipping vehicles, causing widespread property damage and leaving tens of thousands without power.
+IOWA CITY, Iowa (AP) — A rare storm packing 100 mph winds and with power similar to an inland hurricane swept across the Midwest on Monday, blowing over trees, flipping vehicles, causing widespread property damage and leaving hundreds of thousands without power as it turned toward Chicago.

 The storm known as a derecho lasted several hours as it tore across eastern Nebraska, Iowa and parts of Wisconsin, had the wind speed of a major hurricane, and likely caused more widespread damage than a normal tornado, said Patrick Marsh, science support chief at the National Weather Service’s Storm Prediction Center in Norman, Oklahoma.

 It’s not quite a hurricane.
 It has no eye and its winds come across in a line.
 But the damage it is likely to do spread over such a large area is more like an inland hurricane than a quick more powerful tornado, Marsh said.
-He compared it to a devastating Super Derecho of 2009.
+He compared it to a devastating Super Derecho of 2009, which was one of the strongest on record traveled more than 1,000 miles in 24 hours, causing $500 million in damage, widespread power outages and killing a handful of people.

 “This is our version of a hurricane,” Northern Illinois University meteorology professor Victor Gensini said in an interview from his home about 15 minutes before the storm was about to hit.
 Minutes later he headed to his basement for safety as the storm took aim at Chicago, starting with its suburbs.

-Gensini said this derecho will go down as one of the strongest ones in recent history and be one of the worst weather events of 2020 for the nation.
+Gensini said this derecho will go down as one of the strongest in recent history and be one of the nation’s worst weather events of 2020.

 Several people were injured and widespread property damage was reported in Marshall County in central Iowa after 100 mph winds swept through the area, said its homeland security coordinator Kim Elder.

-She said that the winds blew trees over, ripped road signs out of the ground, blew away roofs and damaged fencing.
+She said the winds blew over trees, ripped road signs out of the ground and tore roofs off of buildings.

 “We had quite a few people trapped in buildings and cars,” she said.
 She said the extent of injuries is unknown and that no fatalities have been reported.

-She said some people reported their cars flipping over from the wind, having power lines fall on them and getting injured when hit by flying debris.
+Elder said some people reported their cars flipping over from the wind, having power lines fall on them and getting injured when hit by flying debris.
 Dozens of cars at one factory had their windshields blown out.
 Buildings have also caught on fire, she said.

 “We’re in life-saving mode right now,” Elder said.